tongjiRain/DACD-HRTF/README.md

 We use the following publicly available datasets in our work:

-- ARI  、BiLi 、CIPIC  、Listen 、HUTUBS 、RIEC 、3D3A 、Crossmod
+- ARI  、BiLi 、CIPIC  、Listen 、HUTUBS 、Sonicom、RIEC 、Crossmod
+- **Training/in-dataset evaluation datasets**: ARI, BiLi, CIPIC, Listen, HUTUBS and Sonicom
+- **Unseen-dataset evaluation datasets**:RIEC and Crossmod

+> **Note**: The released pretrained checkpoint is trained on ARI, BiLi, CIPIC, Listen, HUTUBS and Sonicom.
 > **Note**: Two subjects from the ARI dataset (`hrtf_nh10.sofa` and `hrtf_nh22.sofa`) are excluded due to missing measurements in certain directions.

 After downloading, the raw data should be organized as follows: